 While this is a compact list with a few of the basic items, we do have longer-packing articles that dive into more details!

 For car travelers: Check our guide covering all the essentials that we bring for road trips in our car.

 For van travelers: Check out our guide covering 85 essentials that we bring for road trips in our campervan.

 Whether you’re in the mood for a relaxing weekend or want to dive into a fun adventure, Pfeiffer Campground has you covered.
 Here are a few fun activities to do at the campground:

 - Go for a relaxing walk.
 There are many easy family-friendly paths throughout the entire campground spanning in all directions.
 Many of these trails include informative signs about Big Sur’s history, geology, trees, and climate.

 - Explore the Redwood Deck.
 The redwood deck is a small area near the restaurant that has a cluster of giant redwood trees.
 Coastal Redwoods are some of the tallest trees on Earth and here you can roam along wooden paths that travel next to them.
 The Pacific Coast is the only place in the world where you can see redwood trees in their native habitat.

 - Stop by the Colonial Tree.
 The Colonial tree is a notable redwood tree by the Day-Use 4 parking lot.
-This tree is the largest redwood tree in the park at 31 feet in diameter.
+This tree is the largest redwood tree in the park with a trunk that is 31 feet in diameter.